ndanni/ndanni/README.md

 I love what I do and I am proud and confident of my skills.

 Pronous: SHE/HER.
-Fun fact: I enjoy whatching wrestilng.
+Fun fact: I enjoy watching wrestilng.
 <!--
 **ndanni/ndanni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.